AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

 1. (Optional) To update all existing data streams within the namespace with your selected default settings, select **Apply to all existing streams in the Namespace**.

-	**Warning!** Use of this option applies your updated permission settings to *all* streams in the namespace using a patch operation.
-Use this option with care, as it will overwrite existing permission settings.
+	**Warning!** Use of this option applies your updated permission settings to *all* streams in the namespace.
+Use this option with care, as it overwrites existing permission settings.

-1. Select **Save**.
+1. When you are finished editing permissions, select **Save**.

 ## Manage Permissions for Streams window